beginning of content

 Staging and further tests

-If breast cancer is confirmed, your doctor will referred you for more tests, such as a CT scan, blood tests, bone scans or a PET scan, to confirm the stage of your cancer.
+If breast cancer is confirmed, your doctor will refer you for more tests, such as a computed tomography (CT) scan, blood tests, bone scans or a positron emission tomography (PET) scan, to confirm the stage of your cancer.

-There may also be other tests performed on the biopsy sample.
-For example, your sample may be tested for hormone receptors (to see if your cancer cells have receptors for estrogen or progesterone), HER-2 (a protein that promotes cancer cell growth) or other genetic markers.
+There may also be other tests done on the biopsy sample.
+For example, your sample may be tested for hormone receptors (to see if your cancer cells have receptors for oestrogen or progesterone), HER2 (a protein that promotes cancer cell growth) or other genetic markers.
 These tests help you and your doctor determine the best treatment for your type of breast cancer.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.